-"Which feature is driving our AI bill?" is one of the most common questions SaaS CTOs ask when they see an AI invoice that doesn't match their expectations.
+"Which feature is driving our AI bill?" is one of the most common questions SaaS CTOs ask after seeing an unexpected AI invoice.
 The answer is almost always: "We don't know — we only see the total."

-This guide explains the tagging pattern, which metadata fields matter, and how to implement attribution in any stack.
+This guide explains the tagging pattern, which metadata fields matter most, and how to implement feature-level cost attribution in any stack.

 Key Takeaways

-- Most teams find one feature accounts for 60–70% of total AI spend — and it's rarely the one they expected
+- Most teams find a single feature consumes 60-70% of total AI spend, and it's rarely the one they expected

 What Per-Feature Attribution Actually Looks Like

-Without feature-level tracking, your monitoring dashboard looks like this:
+Without feature-level tracking, your monitoring looks like this:

 | Month | Total AI Cost |